TikhonJelvis/RL-book/chapter1/chapter1.md

 We might have no easy answers, but we do have patterns and principles that—in our experience—consistently produce quality code.
 Taken together, these ideas form a philosophy of code design oriented around defining and combining **abstractions** that reflect how we think about our domain.
 Since code itself can point to specific design ideas and capabilities, there's a feedback loop: expanding the abstractions we've designed can help us find new algorithms and functionality, improving our understanding of the domain.

 Just what *is* an abstraction?
 An appropriately abstract question!
 An abstraction is a "compound idea": a single concept that combines multiple separate ideas into one.
+We can combine ideas along two axes:

+  * We can *compose* different concepts together, thinking about how they behave as one unit.
+A car engine has thousands of parts that interact in complex ways, but we can think about it as a single object for most purposes.
+  * We can *unify* different concepts by identifying how they are similar.
+Different breeds of dogs might look totally different, but we can think of all of them as dogs.

 The human mind can only handle so many distinct ideas at a time—we have an inherently limited working memory.
 A rather simplified model is that we only have a handful of "slots" in working memory and we simply can't track more independent thoughts at the same time.
-The way we overcome this limitation is by coming up with *new* ideas—new *abstractions*—that combine multiple distinct concepts into one.
+The way we overcome this limitation is by coming up with *new* ideas—new *abstractions*—that combine multiple concepts into one.

 We want to organize code around abstractions for the same reason that we use abstractions to understand more complex ideas.
 How do you understand code?
 Do you run the program in your head?
 That's a natural starting point and it works for simple programs but it quickly becomes difficult and then impossible.
 A computer doesn't have working-memory limitations and can run *billions* of instructions a second—we can't possibly keep up.
 The computer doesn't need structure or abstraction in the code it runs, but we need it to have any hope of writing or understanding anything beyond the simplest of programs.
 Abstractions in our code group information and logic so that we can think about rich concepts rather than tracking every single bit of information and every single instruction separately.